openxla/stablehlo/docs/spec.md

 ### Parallel execution

-StableHLO programs can be executed in parallel, organized into a 2D grid of `num_replicas` by `num_partitions` which both have type `ui32`.
+StableHLO programs can be executed in parallel, organized into a 2D process grid of `num_replicas` by `num_partitions` which both have type `ui32`.

-In the **StableHLO grid**, `num_replicas * num_partitions` of StableHLO
-processes are executing at the same time.
+In the **StableHLO process grid**, `num_replicas * num_partitions` of StableHLO processes are executing at the same time.
 Each process has a unique `process_id = (replica_id, partition_id)`, where `replica_id ∊ replica_ids = [0, ..., num_replicas-1]` and
 `partition_id ∊ partition_ids = [0, ..., num_partitions-1]` which both have
 type `ui32`.

-The size of the grid is known statically for every program, and the position within the grid is known statically for every process.
-Each process has access to its position within the grid via the `replica_id` and `partition_id` ops.
+The size of the process grid is known statically for every program, and the position within the process grid is known statically for every process.
+Each process has access to its position within the process grid via the `replica_id` and `partition_id` ops.

-Within the grid, the programs can all be the same (in the "Single Program, Multiple Data" style), can all be different (in the "Multiple Program, Multiple Data" style) or something in between.
+Within the process grid, the programs can all be the same (in the "Single Program, Multiple Data" style), can all be different (in the "Multiple Program, Multiple Data" style) or something in between.

-Within the grid, the processes are mostly independent from each other - they have separate operation statuses, separate input/intermediate/output values and most of the ops are executed separately between processes, with the exception of a small number of collective ops described below.
+Within the process grid, the processes are mostly independent from each other - they have separate operation statuses, separate input/intermediate/output values and most of the ops are executed separately between processes, with the exception of a small number of collective ops described below.

 Given that execution of most of the ops is only using values from the same process, it is usually unambiguous to refer to these values by their names.